dhis2/dhis2-docs/src/commonmark/en/content/implementation/setting-up-a-new-database.md

 data set contains data elements with categories such as age groups or gender, then additional columns will be automatically generated in the default form based on the categories.
-In addition to the default list-based data entry form there are two more alternatives, the section-based form and the custom form.
+In addition to the default list-based data entry form, there are two more alternatives, the section-based form and the custom form.
 Section forms allow for a bit more flexibility when it comes to using tabular forms and are quick and simple to design.
 Often your data entry form will need multiple tables